 While testimonies are not the best way to teach theology, sometimes a look at how it works itself out in someone’s life can be helpful.
 To that end, I’m sharing my story here of how God led me personally toward the doctrine of entire sanctification.

 I was raised in a holiness pastor’s home.

-I heard this reality preached on a regular basis growing up.
+I heard the possibility of being entirely sanctified preached on a regular basis growing up.
 While some from my background have talked about entire sanctification as confusing, etc. I never felt this way growing up.
 My parents kept it relatively simple and unencumbered with baggage of extreme behavior or emotionalism.

-I view my journey in holiness as in various epochs.
+I view my journey in holiness in "seasons" of my life.

 Entirely Sanctified In High School

 I first surrendered my will as fully as I knew how to Christ’s Lordship as a sophomore in HS, after hearing a message by Rev. Marc Sankey on Romans 12:1.
 As I stood during the invitation, I thought “That’s right... it makes sense to fully surrender my life, all my strengths and blessings to Jesus.
 I should do it someday.”